dotX12/waio/docs/tutorial/filters.md

 ### Unpacking data into a handler from a filter
+!!! info "Return custom data from filter?
+Of course!"
-> The `check` method can return not only `bool` type, but also a `dict` that will be unpacked into a handler, in which you can access everything that the filter returned.
+    The `check` method can return not only `bool` type, but also a `dict` that will be unpacked into a handler, in which you can access everything that the filter returned.

 ```python
 --8<-- "docs/assets/code/rules/rule_with_args.py"